 People of all ages across Leeds are encouraged to celebrate the courage, dedication and commitment of the British Armed Forces, as part of Leeds Armed Forces Day on Saturday 3 July.

-Armed Forces Day is usually marked by hundreds of events across the UK, however due to Covid-19 these events have been cancelled so people are now being encouraged to celebrate from their own homes.
+Armed Forces Day is usually marked by hundreds of events across the UK, however due to Covid-19 these events have been cancelled and people are being encouraged to celebrate from their own homes.

-During this week we are honouring the role of the Royal Navy, Army, Royal Air Force, Reservists, veterans, cadets and the wider Armed Forces family in society and also thanking them for their support in helping with the ongoing Covid-19 effort.
+During the day, we are honouring the role of the Royal Navy, Army, Royal Air Force, reservists, veterans, cadets and the wider Armed Forces family in society and also thanking them for their support in helping with the ongoing effort against Covid-19.

 How will you be marking Armed Forces Day?

 For resources and ideas on how to get involved, you can go to: https://www.armedforcesday.org.uk/get-involved/

 We are also supporting the Salute Our Forces campaign.
 You can pay tribute to the British Armed Forces by posting a photo or video of yourself or your family, friends and colleagues saluting using the hashtag #SaluteOurForces #LeedsAFD21 and tagging @LeedsAFD and @ArmedForcesDay